dwheelerau/weeds-drone-cop/README.md

-# Weed Remote Sensing community of practice
+# Weed Remote Sensing Community of Practice
 <img src="./images/logo.png" style="width:200px;" />

-## Welcome to the Weed Remote Sensing community of practice github page
+## Welcome to the Weed Remote Sensing Community of Practice github page
 The Weed Remote Sensing Community of Practice (CoP) is made up of a group of scientists and stakeholders who seek to better manage weeds through the use of advanced remote sensing technologies.

 ## Table of Contents